WDS-OSS-Example/OSS-Example/README.md

 # OSS-Example

-live from new york its street pizza!
+live from new york its the street pizza!